openshift-tigerteam/openshift-examples/docs/install/install.md

 You will need an entitled [Red Hat](https://www.redhat.com/wapps/ugc/register.html?_flowId=register-flow&_flowExecutionKey=e1s1) account.

 Please read the entire page prior to starting.
+It is also recommended to acquire a git repository.

 ## Acquire the Hardware
 {% include-markdown "install/baremetal_hardware.md" %}